Milswanca/VertexAnimationDocumentation/docs/quick-start.md

      Directly modifies your existing materials

 ### 6. Final Result
-After completing these steps, you'll have a new Vertex Animation Asset in your content browser.
+After completing these steps, you'll have a new VA Asset Collection in your content browser.

    ![Vertex Animation Asset](assets/quick_4.png)